acquanaturaleminerale/acquanaturaleminerale.github.io/docs/index.md

-# introduction
+# Introduction

-I am Ferro Simone, a scomputer engineering bachelor's student at the university of Padua.
+My name is Simone Ferro, and I am a Bachelor's student in Computer Engineering at the University of Padua.

-This website serves as a repository to hold all the documentation of my work in exerplaza and as my thesis for my bachelor's degree.
+This website contains the documentation of my work on the Exerplaza project and serves as the written component of my Bachelor's thesis.
+Its purpose is to describe the work carried out during my involvement in the project, including the technical decisions, implementations, and results achieved.

-# credits
+# Credits

-these are all the people who helped me during my involvement in this project:
+I would like to thank all the people who contributed to and supported my work throughout this project:

-my thesis supervisor Damiano varagnolo
+* **Damiano Varagnolo**, my thesis supervisor, for his guidance and academic support throughout the development of this work.

-Taha Shieenavaz and Andrea Mutti our 2 senior developers working on exerplaza
+* **Taha Shieenavaz** and **Andrea Mutti**, the two senior developers working on Exerplaza, for their technical support and collaboration during the project.

-Marco Naimoli part of the technical administrative staff of the university of Padua.
+* **Marco Naimoli**, member of the technical administrative staff of the University of Padua, for his support and assistance during the developement.